Cisco: History

-1984–1995: Origins and initial growth
+1984–1995

-Cisco Systems was founded in December 1984 by Sandy Lerner along with her husband Leonard Bosack.
+Cisco Systems was founded in December 1984 by Sandy Lerner, along with her husband Leonard Bosack.
 Lerner was the director of computer facilities for the Stanford University Graduate School of Business.
 Bosack was in charge of the Stanford University computer science department's computers.

 Cisco's initial product has roots in Stanford University's campus technology.
-In the early 1980s students and staff at Stanford, including Bosack, used technology on the campus to link all of the school's computer systems to talk to one another, creating a box that functioned as a multiprotocol router called the "Blue Box".
+In the early 1980s, students and staff at Stanford, including Bosack, used technology on the campus to link all of the school's computer systems to talk to one another, creating a box that functioned as a multi-protocol router called the "Blue Box".
 The Blue Box used circuitry made by Andy Bechtolsheim, and software that was originally written at Stanford by research engineer William Yeager.
 Due to the underlying architecture, and its ability to scale well, Yeager's well-designed invention became a key to Cisco's early success.

 In 1985, Bosack and Stanford employee Kirk Lougheed began a project to formally network Stanford's campus.
 They adapted Yeager's software into what became the foundation for Cisco IOS, despite Yeager's claims that he had been denied permission to sell the Blue Box commercially.
 On July 11, 1986, Bosack and Lougheed were forced to resign from Stanford and the university contemplated filing criminal complaints against Cisco and its founders for the theft of its software, hardware designs, and other intellectual properties.
 In 1987, Stanford licensed the router software and two computer boards to Cisco.
 In addition to Bosack, Lerner, Lougheed, Greg Satz (a programmer), and Richard Troiano (who handled sales), completed the early Cisco team.
 The company's first CEO was Bill Graves, who held the position from 1987 to 1988.
 In 1988, John Morgridge was appointed CEO.